 Over its history, TrypTych has received critical acclaim for it's contemporary opera productions like the Canadian premiere of Frid's The Diary of Anne Frank, the Canadian premiere (in concert) of Wolf's Der Correigdor and the world premiere of Canadian composer Andrew Ager's Frankenstein.
 TrypTych has also extended its reach across Ontario, to England and to the Czech Republic.

-TrypTych regularly produces seasons that include choral concerts by it's in-house chamber choir, Ensemble TrypTych Chamber Choir; cabaret concerts and opera productions.
+TrypTych over it's 19 year history in Toronto regularly produced seasons that include dchoral concerts by it's in-house chamber choir, Ensemble TrypTych Chamber Choir; cabaret concerts and opera/musical productions.